Spark plug threaded holes.

 Where precious metal (iridium, platinum...) spark plugs have value is on vehicles that don't have the spark plugs replaced very often; or, that have VERY powerful ignitions.
 Years and years ago there were almost no such ignitions, and the usage of long lasting precious metal spark plugs was for industrial pumping engines, etc. More recently, especially in the nineties and to the present, many cars have manufacturer's recommend plug changes as late as 80K...or even 100K miles.
 This is primarily due to the use of UNleaded fuels, and the cleaner burning of fuel injection.
 Many modern cars are running somewhat higher rpm, more sparks per mile, and using very high powered ignition systems....that is harder on spark plug electrodes; they can erode away.
 For these vehicles, I almost always recommend you use the manufacturer's stated make and model of spark plug.
 Those of you that no longer have or use leaded fuels, AND use FULL synthetic oils (and in some instances part-synthetics), may well find that your spark plugs can last 60K miles in your bike.
 DO NOT bend the ground electrode, the plugs will work fine even up to 0.035" or so gap.

 In the old days, before the change to unleaded fuel in the eighties, spark plugs HAD to be replaced around 15,000 miles due to leaded fuel fouling.
-Those fuels are now long gone; and, the present additives, which do deposit somewhat on the spark plugs, are vastly less inclined to electrically foul the spark plugs.
+Those fuels are now long gone in the USA; and, the present additives, which do deposit somewhat on the spark plugs, are vastly less inclined to electrically foul the spark plugs.
 Engines are also running leaner, which means more heat, and the spark plugs are being specified to run slightly hotter to keep deposits reasonable....all these things keep the spark plug a bit cleaner...but eat spark plug metal a tad faster in some situations.
 Because modern engines are fuel-injected and burn as lean as possible and very close to optimum at nearly all times; they need high powered ignition systems.
 Most cars have high performance ignition systems.....many have separate coils for each cylinder and/or fast rise times on the spark, and lots of Joule's (a measure of total energy in the spark).
 These systems can kill.
 It is true that nearly all cars that don't have a coil AT each spark plug, have series resistances in the ignition leads...that reduces the current , and it also makes the spark have a bit better duration and spark plug last longer.
 Spark duration due to resistance is not totally accepted by all folks or engineering nerds.

-High powered ignitions eat electrodes, particularly if the resistance in the circuit is low.
+High powered ignitions can eat electrodes, particularly if the resistance in the circuit is low.
 There are some cars that have a polarity reversing method in their ignition systems....every other spark is reversed in polarity...this helps a small amount with erosion, but not so good with ignition performance...unless the energy is increased...which is done.....the net result IS an improvement in lowering over-all electrode wear.
 There are also problems with the cars that are using one coil per two cylinders...they need increased electrical energy.
 So, modern cars CAN be hard on spark plugs....and CAN, often, use precious metal plugs to advantage: